ankitects/anki-manual/src/deck-options.md

 ## Audio

 By default, Anki automatically plays audio on the front and back of cards.
-If you uncheck 'automatically play audio', Anki will not play audio until you press the replay audio key, `r` or `F5`.
+If you check *Don't play audio automatically*, Anki will not play audio until you press the replay audio key, `r` or `F5`.

-*Always include question side when replaying audio* controls whether audio from the question side should be played when replaying the audio while an answer is shown.
+*Skip question when replaying answer* controls whether audio from the question side should be skipped when replaying the audio while an answer is shown.
 Please note that it does not control what happens when you show the answer; for that please see [this section](templates/fields.md#special-fields).